OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/testnet-information.md

 :::caution

-Unlike the RPC Url, the Sequencer endpoint only supports `eth_sendRawTransaction` and `eth_sendRawTransactionConditional` calls.
+- Unlike the RPC Url, the Sequencer endpoint only supports `eth_sendRawTransaction` and `eth_sendRawTransactionConditional` calls.
+- Stylus testnet (v1) has been deprecated.
+- Stylus testnet (v2) will be deprecated once Stylus comes out of beta and is enabled on the Arbitrum Sepolia testnet.

 :::